Oryngaliyev21/FinalProject/README.md

 # FinalProject
-Hello everyone, this repository for the CSS 253 final project Here is link to our application:
+Hello everyone, this repository for the CSS 253 final project Here is link to our application